 The University holds commencement exercises at the end of the fall and spring semesters.
-Those who graduate in the preceding summer session or fall semester are eligible to attend along with those who graduate in the spring semester.
 In addition, the Steve Hicks School of Social Work permits students who will graduate in the following summer session to participate in the School's spring commencement exercises.
 Contact the Dean's Office for additional information regarding commencement exercises.